actualbudget/docs/docs/install/cli-tool.md

 **Default values**

 If no `--config` option is set, Actual will search for a `config.json` file in the current directory.
-If it file exists it will be used.
+If it exists it will be used.
 If it doesn't exist, Actual will set a [Default Configuration](../config/index.md).

 ### Examples